Psalm 121:1, Doug Kutilek and the NKJV

 Psalm 121:1 King James Bible - “I will lift up mine eyes unto the hills, from whence cometh my help.
 My help cometh from the LORD, which made heaven and earth.”

 NKJV makes it a single question - “I will lift up my eyes to the hills— From whence comes my help?"
-Other versions that make it a single question are the ASV, NASB, NIV, RSV, ESV, Darby, Youngs, ESV and the NET version.
+Other versions that make it a single question are the ASV, NASB, NIV, RSV, ESV, Darby, Youngs, ESV, Jehovah Witness New World Translation and the NET version.
+The Catholic Versions are a mixed bag of confusion - as usual.

 The Bible Commentators